RutledgePaulV/reversi-ai/README.md

 #Reversi (Othello) Strategy Explorer

 ##
 ##Purpose
-####The purpose of this program is to explore strategies for the game of [reversi](http://en.wikipedia.org/wiki/Reversi) (more popularly known by the brand name Othello).
+The purpose of this program is to explore strategies for the game of [reversi](http://en.wikipedia.org/wiki/Reversi) (more popularly known by the brand name Othello).
 Reversi is a game played between two players which has a very large game tree of all positions (somewhere around 10<sup>28</sup> positions).
 Since the game tree would be so large, it is infeasible to find a complete strategy, therefore the game tree may be expanded and searched according to heuristic utility functions.

+##
+##Notes
+The board structure makes use of numpy arrays for efficient and convenient indexing - as written all the code should be relatively efficient, straightforward, and extensible.

+##
 ##Application Structure

 + **enums.py**